 - Lots of patience and understanding

-It’s important to have these qualities in order to perform the role well and really make a difference.
-The good news is that there are short counselling courses online that can help you confirm your suitability for this rewarding line of work.
+It’s essential to have these qualities to perform the role well and make a difference.
+The good news is that short counselling courses online can help you confirm your suitability for this rewarding line of work.

 A Career in Counselling Offers a Much in the Way of Prospects